 This historical museum is a must-see place for the reason that it embodies the joint of old Malaysian and Singaporean culture.
-The house which also serves as the museum is painted with bright blue and is designed in a Peranakan architecture; that is, being a terrace house.
+The house which also serves as the museum is painted with bright blue and is designed in Peranakan architecture; that is, being a terrace house.
 The generations of families who lived here made it even more meaningful and historical.
-You have to avail and join the offered tours being done in this museum to fully appreciate it with the help of the assigned tourist guide.
+You have to avail of and join the offered tours being done in this museum to fully appreciate it with the help of the assigned tourist guide.

 The Thian Hock Keng Temple